JanMuench/Tutorial_Patch-clamp_data/README.md

 Some tutorials about Stan Bayesian statistics and model selection can be found here https://mc-stan.org/users/documentation/tutorials or here https://ourcodingclub.github.io/tutorials/stan-intro/.
 Also youtube has many good starting tutorials.

 The topology of the kinetic scheme is uniquely defined by a rate matrix.
 We chose that the matrix acts to right such that a column describes all transitions out of one state (instead the other common notation in transposed form).
 Our example code demonstrates the analysis with a two-ligand-gated 4-state model of patch-clamp data.
 The rate matrix is defined by the [lines 543-563](KF.txt#L535) in the file “KF.txt”.
+The details of the experiment are defined with the observation matrix which is for cPCF data a two row matrix which is columns as many a s the system has markov states.
 The mean observation matrix is defined in [line 806](KF.txt#L810) with the vector variable `conduc_state`.

 ## Step by step: